gef-ebi/to-embassy4/docs/index.rst

 Provisionally we have set ourselves the following timelines over the coming weeks :

- * Week 1 (Sep.
-27 - Oct 1)
+ * Week 1 (Oct 11 - Oct 15)
     * Launch this website
-    * Reach out to ECP/BioExcel portal users to explain what's happening
+    * Reach out to ECP/BioExcel portal users to explain what's happening, and to invite ECP users to use our "development" environment [#f5]_.
-    * Continue application/VM change requirement investigations
- * Week 2 (Oct 4 - Oct 8)
-    * Finalise application/VM change requirement investigations
-    * Update this website as new details arrive
-    * Switch our ECP "development" environment [#f4]_ to deploy applications/VMs to `Embassy4`
- * Week 3 (Oct 11 - Oct 15)
-    * Summary update via email - invite users to use our ECP "development" environment
-    * Monitor ECP "development" environments
     * Continue to update this website as new details arrive
- * Week 4 (Oct 18 - Oct 22)
+ * Week 2 (Oct 18 - Oct 22)
     * Switch our ECP and BioExcel "production" environment to deploy applications/VMs to `Embassy4`
     * Summary update via email - invite people to use our ECP and BioExcel "production" environment
- * Week 5 (Oct 25 - Oct 29)
+ * Week 3 (Oct 25 - Oct 29)
     * Monitor ECP and BioExcel "production" environments
- * Week 6 onwards (Nov 1 onwards)
+ * Week 4 onwards (Nov 1 onwards)
     * `extcloud05` decommissioned

-Throughout this process you are welcome to contact Geoff (gef@ebi.ac.uk) and/or Alberto (albeus@ebi.ac.uk) with any queries or requests for assistance and we will try our best to help however we can.
+Throughout this process you are welcome to contact the BioExcel/|ECP| issue tracking email address -- ecp@ebi.ac.uk -- with any queries or requests for assistance and we will try our best to help however we can.

 .. toctree::
    :maxdepth: 2